 If the same couple hold the property as tenants-in-common in unequal shares, they can make a declaration on HMRC's Form 17 to have the property income taxed in the proportion that reflects each partner's beneficial interest in the property.
 Without the Form 17 declaration the couple will each be taxed on an equal share of the income from the property.
-The Form 17 election is not reversible, so once you have elected to be taxed on your actual share that's it, unless your actual ownership in the property changes.
+The Form 17 election is not reversible, so once you have elected to be taxed on your actual share that's it, unless your beneficial interest in the property changes.

-Where the joint owners of a property are not married or in a civil partnership, they can agree to share the income from the property in whatever ratio they choose, although this profit-sharing ratio would normally reflect the underlying beneficial ownership of the property.
+Where the joint owners of a property are not married or in a civil partnership, they can agree to share the income from the property in whatever ratio they choose, although this profitsharing ratio would normally reflect the underlying beneficial ownership of the property.

-If you want to split the property income in unequal shares, instruct your solicitor to acquire the property as tenants-incommon with a declaration of trust showing the ownership split.
-If you own the property as joint tenants it is quite simple to change to tenants-in-common, but there can be an SDLT (LBTT in Scotland) charge where the property is mortgaged.
+If you want to split the property income in unequal shares, instruct your solicitor to acquire the property as tenants-incommon in the ratio of ownership desired.
+Where you already own the property as joint tenants it is quite simple to change to tenants-in-common, but there can be a land tax charge where the property is mortgaged.